petertwigg/petertwigg.github.io/_posts/2020-05-03-what-is-consciousness.md

 To clarify, you have Jesus, the man and Christ, the Christ consciousness which is better thought of as a high spiritual being.
 In fact, the Christ consciousness is considered an emanation of the Solar Logos, an even higher emanation and spiritual being.
 The Solar Logos is a manifestation of the Divine who is in charge of humanity and this corner of the worlds to which human beings belong.
 It can be said that Solar Logos, Lord Melchisedek and Christ as being one and the same consciousness – experientially, they are perceived as that from the standpoint of our earthly human minds.
 In actuality though, Christ and Melchisedek are not the Solar Logos but the combined essence of the Solar Logos emanations of it.

 #### Solar Logos
 Logos is the Ancient Greek term for Word, the creative principle as in, “In the beginning was the Word and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things were made by him, and not one thing was made without him” [2].
-The Solar Logos corresponds to what Max Heindel calls ‘the God of our Solar System’ [3].
+All things were made by him, and not one thing was made without him” <a href="https://petertwigg.com/context/2020/05/03/what-is-consciousness/">[2]</a>.
+The Solar Logos corresponds to what Max Heindel calls ‘the God of our Solar System’ <a href="https://petertwigg.com/context/2020/05/03/what-is-consciousness/">[3]</a>.
 Christ consciousness is the manifestation of the Solar Logos in charge of humanity for this present period whilst Lord Melchisedek was the manifestation of the Solar Logos which took care of humanity during the prior phase of human evolution.

 #### Practical Application
 But why would we want to meditate then?
 Many people, myself included, reach a point in their lives where they ask themselves: “is this all there is to being alive on Earth?”
 The answer doesn’t lie in the circumstances of your life, it’s ups and downs, the travesties and the hurt.